Postage stamps and postal history of Jordan: Independence

 Transjordan remained a British mandate until 1946.
 On 25 May 1946, the Emirate became the "Hashemite Kingdom of Transjordan", achieving full independence on 17 June 1946.
 In 1949, it was renamed the "Hashemite Kingdom of Jordan".
 By 2019, Jordan had issued 2,667 stamps.

 Palestine issues

-Jordan provided the postal stamps for the West Bank (incl.
-East Jerusalem) between 1948 and 1967.
+Jordan provided the postal stamps for the West Bank with East part of Jerusalem that were occupied by Jordan between 1948 and 1967.
 Prior to the incorporation of the West Bank into Jordan in 1950, Jordanian stamps overprinted "Palestine" in Arabic and English were issued from 1948 until April 1950.
-After 1950, stamps of Jordan were used in the West Bank until it was occupied by Israel in 1967.
+After 1950, stamps of Jordan were used in the West Bank until it was liberated by Israel in 1967.